Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification

 \subsubsection{Further Discussion On the Subspace Projection Alignment}

 To further verify the effectiveness of Subspace Projection Alignment in aligning projections onto stable feature subspaces, we add cross-modality noise with varying intensity \(\eta\) on data with modality-specific noise \(\epsilon=5\).
-We compare two strategies: aligning directly on modality features (w/o projection) and aligning projections onto stable subspaces via Subspace Projection Alignment (with projection).
+We compare two strategies: aligning directly on modality features (w/o projection) and aligning projections onto stable subspaces via Subspace Projection Alignment (with projection). ``w/o projection'' is achieved by directly minimizing the Frobenius norm of differences between modality features.
 As shown in Table \ref{tab:sp}, under modality-specific noise, the ``with projection'' strategy exhibits stronger robustness than ``w/o projection'' as cross-modality noise increases.
-This indicates that aligning modality projections within their respective stable subspaces enables more effective suppression of cross-modality noise in the presence of modality-specific corruption.
+This indicates that aligning modality projections within their respective stable subspaces enables more effective suppression of cross-modality noise in the presence of modality-specific noise.